Bioconductor/bioconductor_docker/README.md

 The new Bioconductor docker image `bioconductor/bioconductor_docker` makes it possible to easily install any package the user chooses since all the system dependencies are built in to this new image.
+The previous images didn't have all the system dependencies built in to the image.
 The new installation of packages can be done with,

 	BiocManager::install(c("package_name", "package_name"))

-One of our key goals was, to keep the image size being shipped by the Bioconductor team at a manageble size and easy to use.
+Other reasons for deprecation:

+ - the chain of inheritance of Docker images was too complex and hard to maintain.

+ - Hard to extend because there were multiple flavors of images.

+ - Naming convention was making things harder to use.

+ - Unmaintained images were not deprecated.

 <a name="issues"></a>